jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 In more detail but still concise: Always strive for clarity and correctness in your code before optimizing.
 Measure performance to identify bottlenecks, then target optimizations specifically at those points.
 Over-engineering or over-optimizing without data can introduce unnecessary complexity and bugs, ultimately hindering both development speed and program efficiency.

+# 2024-03-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use version control systems like Git to keep track of your code and collaborate with others.
+4. Learn to use code editors and IDEs that optimize your workflow.
+5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the job market.
+6. Practice good coding habits, such as commenting your codes, writing modular and reusable functions, following coding standards, using appropriate naming conventions, adding documentation, testing your solutions, debugging, refactoring, optimizing, performing code reviews, documenting your knowledge, learning from others, sharing your experiences, asking for feedback, continuously learning, growing, adapting, improving, evolving, expanding your skillset, mindset, network, knowledge base, expertise, capabilities, resources, toolset.